wh6av/md380-radio/README.md

 git clone http://github.com/wh6av/md380-radio

 Wait for cloning to complete.
 You will be back at CLI.
-Type the following to change into md380-radio directory.
+Type the following to change into md380-radio directory:

+cd md380-radio

 To execute program, type the following at CLI:

 sudo ./md380-update